 Team building sucks… Ok, that’s not true.
 Most team building activities suck.
 If it doesn’t give the team new perspectives, new skills, and new habits it isn’t really team building.
 “Building” implies creating something new.
 That’s where we come in.

-Improv training is experiential, and it’s intimate, and it literally changes the structure of your brain, building new connections and new habits.
-Teams trained in improv:
+Adeptability training is experiential, it’s kinetic, and it changes the way your team works together, building new connections and new habits.
+Teams trained in Adeptability:

 - bring the best out in each other.